Questions? Give Us A Call.

 Producing a concentrate using a hydrocarbon solvent like butane takes at least 24 hours, because the solvent must be purged before the concentrate can be consumed.

 The one big advantage of BHO is that it is much easier to produce in bulk.
-While modern rosin presses have made it possible to produce larger quantities of rosin commercially and even at home, SHO will never attain the level of bulk production possible with BHO.
+While modern presses have made it possible to produce larger quantities commercially and even at home, SHO will never attain the level of bulk production possible with BHO.
 Extracting SHO is simply a more labor-intensive process.

 But what if you don't want to make your own?
 You're in luck.
-More and more dispensaries now stock rosin.
+More and more dispensaries now stock it.
 You just want to make sure you're getting a quality product for your money.

-Most rosin being sold in stores is good quality, but there are exceptions.
+Most product being sold in stores is good quality, but there are exceptions.
 The good news is: since the quality of starting material is directly reflected in the final output, it is easy to identify subpar SHO.
 Here's what to look for:

-Green rosin indicates that plant matter (chlorophyll) is present.
+A green color indicates that plant matter (chlorophyll) is present.
 Plant matter can also look like small specks or hairs.

 A dark color means older starting material, but that doesn't necessarily mean it is poor quality.

-Since the output directly reflects the input, quality rosin smells like the flower it came from.
+Since the output directly reflects the input, quality product smells like the flower it came from.
 If it has no smell, it's no good.
 Likewise, you want to avoid any with a hay-like smell.

 Isn't it obvious?